Nazar910/chameleon-problem/README.md

 ```

 ## Implementation
-For representing state of the chameleons on the island I create a `State` class (see [here](https://github.com/Nazar910/chameleon-problem/blob/master/state.py)).
+For representing state of the chameleons on the island I created a `State` class (see [here](https://github.com/Nazar910/chameleon-problem/blob/master/state.py)).
 It has usefull methods like checking if all chameleons already of one color or create new state like red_met_blue() which returns new state object with updated chameleons count.

 ### Algorithms: